tad-lispy/uvaga/readme.md

 1. add a vicious circle that you know about (eg. you are in, you were in, somebody you know is in)

-2. mark circles added by other people as concerning you too
+2. mark circles added by other people as concerning you as well

-3. write about your solution to this circle
+3. write about your solution to circle, which concerns you

-4. mark solution as the one that works for you, or
+4. mark solution added by someone else as the one that works for you, or

-5. mark solution as the one that you are going to try
+5. mark such solution as the one that you are going to try

 What for?
 ---------